chromiumembedded/cef/tools/distrib/mac/README.standard.txt

 --------

 cefclient   Contains the cefclient sample application configured to build
             using the files in this distribution.
+This application demonstrates a wide range of CEF functionalities.

+cefsimple   Contains the cefsimple sample application configured to build
+            using the files in this distribution.
+This application demonstrates the minimal functionality required to create a browser window.

 Debug       Contains the "Chromium Embedded Framework.framework" and other
             components required to run the debug version of CEF-based